Fixed-Time Parameter Adaptation for Safe Control Synthesis: Introduction

-In the context of safe control for systems with additive, parameter-affine uncertainty in the system dynamics, previous work has typically focused on safety at the exclusion of stabilization.
-The authors of \cite{Taylor2019aCBF} introduced the idea of the aCBF, but performed adaptation for the sole purpose of preserving safety rather than to learn the disturbance in the system dynamics.
-In \cite{Lopez2020racbf}, this open problem is addressed via the synthesis of aCBFs with a set membership identification (SMID)-based parameter update scheme that uses data to tighten the admissible parameter set.
-Although their approach led to improved stabilization results, it lacks any guarantees of convergence of the parameter estimates.
-To the best knowledge of the authors, the first joint design of safety-critical fixed-time adaptation and control laws was proposed by \cite{Black2021FixedTime}, though the robustness of the approach was not investigated.
-The authors of \cite{Wang2022Robust} built upon this previous work by leveraging finite-time DREM and introducing a switching CBF condition that chooses between a novel CBF result and the one developed by \cite{Black2021FixedTime}, and also performed a robustness analysis of their approach.
-Their method, however, inherits the restrictions imposed by DREM and the bound on convergence time of their parameter estimates depends on the initial conditions.
-In what follows, we explain how the work of this paper seeks to address these gaps.
+Meanwhile, existing work on safe control for systems with additive, parameter-affine uncertainty has focused on safety at the exclusion of stabilization.
+In \cite{Taylor2019aCBF} the adaptive CBF is introduced for system-level safety, not for learning model uncertainty.
+This open problem was addressed in \cite{Lopez2020racbf} by combining adaptive CBFs with a data-driven set membership identification (SMID)-based parameter update law, which, though leading to improved empirical results, lacks guarantees of convergence of the parameter estimates.
+To the best of our knowledge, the first design of a safety-critical fixed-time adaptive control law was proposed in our prior work \cite{Black2021FixedTime}, though the robustness of the approach to measurement error and unmodelled disturbances was not investigated.